→ →

 Involvement in pocas can range from casual and informal to organized and formal.
 Members can engage in a variety of roles, jobs, and forms of participation, both individually and collectively.
 Some members work extensively within pocas, relying on it as a significant part of their livelihood, while others may participate only amongst themselves, visit sporadically, or engage in specific activities.
 Regardless of their level of involvement, all members are encouraged to organize in whatever way they see fit to fulfill their needs, whatever those are.
 Pocas systems are designed to be minimal and reliable, fostering diverse cultures of convenience.
 To this end, pocas promotes the documentation and sharing of effective organizational patterns created by members, encouraging a culture of learning and adaptation across different pocas.
 Organizational structures tend to be decentralized, with various groups within and across pocas performing similar activities and exchanging knowledge and resources, both material and informational.
 To maintain a wide array of organizational diversity, pocas employs classifications for individual members and groups, distinguishing between casual collaborations and more formal collective relationships.
 These categories allow for internal self-organization in any manner, requiring only minimal information to utilize pocas structures and services.

-This category includes individuals acting independently, such as a person making soap at home to trade at an open market.
+This category includes individuals acting independently, such as a person making soap at home to trade at an plural market.

 An organ denotes a formal collective, often composed of one or more working groups that decide to formalize their collaboration.
 This can be to scale up production, enhance quality, secure more space in pocas’ exchange areas, or even sell products in another pocas’ cooperative shop.
 Members of an organ enjoy more consistent labor expectations and benefit from standardized production and quality control.
 Organs are eligible for specific FoCo funding aimed at research, product development, and documenting processes for the common knowledge archive.
 Organs can also extend across different pocas stores, enabling the production of more complex goods and services.